St. Mary's Mission

 Red Lake Reservation

 Red Lake Indian Reservation is home to the Red Lake Band of Chippewa.
 It is one of two closed reservations in United States.
 A closed reservation means that only members of the tribe and their families are allowed to live on the reservation.

 St. Mary's Mission School and Church

-In 1888, two Benedictine Sisters from the monestary in St. Joseph responded to a request from the people of Red Lake to minister on the reservation.
+In 1888, two Benedictine Sisters from the monastery in St. Joseph responded to a request from the people of Red Lake to minister on the reservation.
 They founded St. Mary's Mission School.
 Originally a school for girls, St. Mary's was a resource for the natives on the reservation to learn English and expand their faith.
 Grounded in the Benedictine Values, St. Mary's Mission School today provides pre-school through sixth grade schooling enriched with faith and the Anishinaabe culture for any child living on the Red Lake Reservation.

 This ABE provides students with the opportunity to experience the rich culture of the Red Lake Band of Chippewa.
 Participants will learn that, in reality, they themselves are the immigrants of Minnesota.
 Students will primarily serve in classrooms at the Mission School helping teachers and students throughout the school day.
 They will also have a chance to meet with community elders, learn about Anishinaabe culture, and experience how Catholicism and native culture come together at the Mission.